St. Thomas visits Oral Roberts after Abmas' 37-point game

 BOTTOM LINE: Oral Roberts faces the Saint Thomas Tommies after Max Abmas scored 37 points in Oral Roberts’ 87-63 victory over the Western Illinois Leathernecks.

-The Golden Eagles are 10-0 on their home court.
-Oral Roberts scores 83.9 points while outscoring opponents by 11.5 points per game.
+The Golden Eagles have gone 10-0 at home.
+Oral Roberts is second in the Summit with 8.2 offensive rebounds per game led by Kareem Thompson averaging 1.8.

 The Tommies are 4-3 in Summit play.
-St. Thomas has a 1-0 record in one-possession games.
+St. Thomas ranks ninth in the Summit with 7.2 offensive rebounds per game led by Parker Bjorklund averaging 1.8.

+The Golden Eagles and Tommies face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Abmas is shooting 37.9% from beyond the arc with 3.6 made 3-pointers per game for the Golden Eagles, while averaging 22.1 points, 5.1 rebounds and 3.5 assists.
-Connor Vanover is averaging 11.7 points, 6.3 rebounds and 3.1 blocks over the last 10 games for Oral Roberts.
+TOP PERFORMERS: Abmas is averaging 22.1 points, 5.1 rebounds and 3.5 assists for the Golden Eagles.
+Connor Vanover is averaging 12.4 points, 6.7 rebounds and 3.2 blocks over the last 10 games for Oral Roberts.

-Andrew Rohde is averaging 14.8 points and 3.6 assists for the Tommies.
-Riley Miller is averaging 14.3 points over the last 10 games for St. Thomas.
+Andrew Rohde is shooting 41.9% and averaging 14.8 points for the Tommies.
+Riley Miller is averaging 3.3 made 3-pointers over the last 10 games for St. Thomas.

 LAST 10 GAMES: Golden Eagles: 9-1, averaging 83.9 points, 32.2 rebounds, 15.4 assists, 7.6 steals and 5.9 blocks per game while shooting 48.2% from the field.
 Their opponents have averaged 69.8 points per game.